Learning Center

 ISCD reserves the right to cancel the program, change dates, how the course is taught, and/or meeting location.
 If a program is canceled, all program fees will be refunded unless the registered participant elects to transfer to another program.
 Participants will be notified of any changes within 21 days of the course start date.

-Course Date: December 9 & 10, 2023.
+Course Date: February 18 & 19, 2025.
 The core elements of this course serve to educate healthcare providers about bone densitometry and osteoporosis and to apply standard practices to assure quality performance and interpretation of bone densitometry studies.
 The course is offered in two parts.
 The first day sets the standard to perform Quality DXA interpretation.
 Day 2 focuses on the clinical assessment, prevention, treatment and management of osteoporosis and the essential role that high-quality DXA plays in treatment initiation decisions and monitoring of osteoporotic patients.
-Individuals may register for either part of the course separately or as a combined program.

 Course Date